Management accounting in supply chains

 Management accounting in supply chains (or supply chain controlling, SCC) is part of the supply chain management concept.
 This necessitates planning, monitoring, management and information about logistics and manufacturing processes throughout the value chain.
-The goal of management accounting in supply chains is optimizing these processes.
+The goal of management accounting in supply chains is to optimise these processes.
 This strategy focuses on supporting management.

 Overview

 As value chains become more complex due to globalization, supply chain management (SCM) has become increasingly relevant in theory and practice.
 SCM encompasses extensive management-control tasks.
 This range of subjects is summarized by the definition of supply-chain controlling.
 The transfer of existing management control systems (MCM) to the SCM is insufficient because these primarily aim at internal (company) needs.
 Beyond past-oriented, financial figures there must also be future-oriented measurement; a number of approaches exist in the literature.

 Definition

 Supply-chain management (SCM) has become increasingly relevant in theory and practice in light of more-complex supply chains.
 The SCM performs extensive operational tasks, including supply-chain controlling.
 Seuring transfers the three main concepts of German supply chain-controlling literature into the specific demands of SCM:

 The rationality-oriented approach of supply-chain controlling coordinates all participants in the supply chain to improve performance.
 Common management systems and instruments for performance measurement are developed, enabling guidance for individual companies and the entire supply chain.
 The coordination-oriented approach supports the supply-chain leadership.
 Organizational objectives include the selection of strategic partners, the distribution of tasks among companies, process management and ensuring the provision of information to all participants.
 The information-oriented supply-chain controlling concept emphasizes providing partners with relevant information for decision-making.
 An efficient reporting structure must be implemented, including strategic and operative organizations in the system and their technical aspects.